AlexCrest56/Curating-Online-Heritage-The-case-of-the-Antonine-Wall-and-Roman-Scotland/README.md

 User_Specified_LDA is a program for creating LDA topic models across different social media data, and then visualising these topics with LDAvis.
+The program is built to interact with a Mongodb database.
-It also adds topic labels and propobilities to documents.
-It is built to interact with a mongodb database.
+The program also adds topic labels and probabilities to documents.

-There is also a program to sample LDA derived topics using cochrane's formula.
+A further to produce representative samples from LDA derived topics using cochrane's formula for topic labelling and further analysis.

 The scripts run in python 3.8

+Future:
-In the future I will add step-by-step instructions on how to set up a google collab page, link this to a google drive and run the scripts from there.
+Step-by-step instructions on how to set up a google collab page link this to a google drive and run the scripts from there.